-ERB ECAA Test Requirement Questions
+AABL Test Requirement Questions

-As for those who would categorize a school’s use of the ECAA as high stakes testing, we can respond only from the perspective of how our admissions committee operates when considering prospective Kindergarten and First Grade students.
-At Horace Mann School, the ECAA score report represents a subset of data points, some empirically and statistically valid and others derived from the narrative summary of the child’s test taking behavior, that contribute to other subsets of data collected throughout the admissions process.
+As for those who would categorize a school’s use of the AABL as high stakes testing, we can respond only from the perspective of how our admissions committee operates when considering prospective Kindergarten and First Grade students.
+At Horace Mann School, the AABL score report represents a subset of empirically and statistically valid data points that contribute to other subsets of data collected throughout the admissions process.
 No child is admitted or denied admission to Horace Mann School based exclusively on his or her score report.
 We do believe, however, that developmentally appropriate assessments are useful tools in schools like ours, both during the admissions process and following enrollment.

-In forty-five years of partnership with the Educational Records Bureau, we estimate that we have received and reviewed more than 10,000 sets of ECAA score reports in their various forms.
+In forty-five years of partnership with the Educational Records Bureau, we estimate that we have received and reviewed more than 10,000 sets of standardized test score reports in their various forms.
 Those results have been an integral part of our ability to welcome and serve children who are mission-appropriate as we create and recreate a community of learners who share our value of the Life of the Mind.
 We firmly believe the completion of this assessment to be in the best interests of our School and our applicants.